ryssbowh/craft-themes/DEVELOPERS.md

 ## Blocks

 Blocks are provided by a block provider, each provider can define several blocks.
-This plugin comes with a default System provider.
+This plugin comes with a default 'System' provider.

 ### Registering a new provider